Date: 06 October 2016

 From the Agile Manifesto: the ‘Individuals and interactions – over processes and tools’ Agile principle encourages the team to be more effective and efficient.
 The team regularly reflects on how to become more effective and adjusts accordingly.

-One of the most common Agile practices that plays an important part in identifying and eliminating waste is the ‘retrospective’.
-The team meets after every iteration to discuss what went well, what didn’t go so well and what could be done better in the next iteration.
-They then agree which actions are to be implemented to ensure continuous improvement.
+One of the most common Agile practices that play an important part in identifying and eliminating waste is the ‘retrospective’.
+The team meets after every iteration to discuss what went well, what didn’t go so well, and what could be done better in the next iteration.
+They then agree on which actions are to be implemented to ensure continuous improvement.